seanzw/UCLA-CS33-Spring22-OpenMP/README.md

 In this lab, you will using [OpenMP](https://www.openmp.org/) to parallelize an important kernel which is widely used in DNA sequencing algorithms.
-Before starting this lab, please first make sure you followed some tutorials on OpenMP and has the basic understanding.
+Before starting this lab, please first make sure you followed some tutorials on OpenMP and have the basic understanding.

 First log into your seas lab server and clone this repo: